 - White Long Sleeved T-Shirts

 - Gray sweatpants – turn them inside out and use the lining – it’s white (if you can find white sweatpants, get those, but I could not find white)

 - Tea for dyeing

-- White Cotton Fabric about 1 yd per costume (not including skirt- you need 1/2 yd for that) I used a lightweight stretch cotton fabric from Joann’s that had a slight crinkle texture.
+- White Cotton Fabric about one yd per costume for the mummy wrappings (not including skirt- you need ½ yd for that).
+I used a lightweight stretch cotton fabric from Joann’s fabric stores that had a slight crinkle texture.
+I love the textured cotton since when it’s dyed it looks like gauze bandages.
 You could also try a simple white rib knit fabric.
 Don’t bother with cheesecloth- it’s too thin and hard to work with.
-You could use Muslin- just don’t use any polyester fabrics (they won’t hold the dye).
+You could use Muslin- don’t use any polyester fabrics (they won’t hold the dye).

 - Cotton Lace

 - Off-White Tulle – you can make a headdress as well or ponytail ties with this as well.